Right of appearance

 -

-A police prosecutor must seek leave to appear for and conduct a case on behalf of a public officer who is not a police officer such as the RTA in licence appeals.
+A police prosecutor must seek leave to appear for and conduct a case on behalf of a public officer who is not a police officer such as the RSPCA or a Local Council in their respective prosecutions.

 - 5.